RenderKit/embree/README.md

                                and debug symbols
                                (RelWithDebInfo).

-  ENABLE_ISPC_SUPPORT          Enables ISPC support of Embree.
+  EMBREE_ISPC_SUPPORT          Enables ISPC support of Embree.
 ON

-  ENABLE_STATIC_LIB            Builds Embree as a static        OFF
+  EMBREE_STATIC_LIB            Builds Embree as a static        OFF
                                library.
 When using the
                                statically compiled Embree
                                library, you have to define